WikiChao/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "BSc in Electrical Science and Engineering" institution = "Nanjing University" year = 2019
+  course = "BSc in Electronic Science and Engineering" institution = "Nanjing University" year = 2019